bharath12b5/mvn-linux/Building-Maven-3.2.5.md

-Maven can be built for Linux on z Systems running RHEL 7, RHEL 6, SLES 12 or SLES 11 by following these instructions.
+Maven can be built for Linux on z Systems running RHEL 7.1/6.6 and SLES 12/11 by following these instructions.
 Maven version 3.2.5 has been successfully built and tested this way.

 _**General Notes:**_